With fake news on the rise, we want to clear the air on some statements being thrown around about our platform.

 – All genuine reviews published

-– Company, product, combined, or third party review invitation emails
+– Company, Product, Combined, or Local Review invitation emails

 – Product grouping